bcgov/mines-digital-trust/services/bb-pacman/charts/bpa/README.md

 helm delete mybpa
 ```

-The command removes all the Kubernetes components but PVC's associated with the chart and deletes the release. *This also deletes the secret that holds the SEED used to create and register it's DID. if you run uninstall/delete on the helm chart, you will need to either, SAVE the seed in the secret, OR, also delete the PVC*
+The command removes all the Kubernetes components but PVC's associated with the chart and deletes the release.
 To delete the PVC's associated with my-release:

 ```sh